We Are Toonz: Music career

-Social Media Influence
+Social media influence

 We Are Toonz released Drop That #NaeNae in 2013 without much fanfare.
 The group posted a video of themselves performing the #NaeNae Dance on the social video sharing website Vine and other social media websites like Instagram, Twitter and YouTube.
 As the song gained momentum the Drop That #NaeNae went viral.
 The Michigan State Football team can be seen dropping that #NaeNae on YouTube, and breaking down the #NaeNae dance on Vine.
 Video postings from other college teams dropping that #NaeNae to foster team spirit started going viral as well, Ohio State, Temple University, Auburn University, Notre Dame, and Mercer Bear basketball team victory #NaeNae over Duke's Blue Devils.

 Houston Rockets', Dwight Howard posted videos of himself dropping the #NaeNae.
 After which, he reached out to the group to record a video in Atlanta.
 Washington Wizards', John Wall celebrated his slam dunk contest win by dropping that "NaeNae" with Paul George.
 Due to the Vines, videos and GIFs the group saw a 311% spike in mentions of the #NaeNae hashtag.

-Coca-Cola

-In August 2014 Coca-Cola released a commercial featuring We Are Toonz for their Ahh Campaign targeting the teen and young adult demographic.
+In August 2014, Coca-Cola released a commercial featuring We Are Toonz for their Ahh Campaign targeting the teen and young adult demographic.
 We Are Toonz are the first hip-hop act to collaborate with Coca-Cola since R&B singer Tyrese Gibson.
 The group was selected by the brand after seeing them perform at the World of Coke Ahh stage at the 2013 BET Hip-Hop Awards.